Twometer/unmarked/test/bench.md

 ####### Subheading 6

 Now, let's test _italics_ and **bold** and **_both_**.
 We also have _this_ and `code`.
 Next up, [links](https://google.com) and ![Images](https://img.shields.io/badge/test-badge-blue).
 But, \`this is not code \`.
+This paragraph continues here
+And here with a linebreak

+But here is a new one.
+And this one has ~~strikeout~~ formatting

 # Lists